wrr/wwwhisper/README.md

 By default, wwwhisper inserts a small overlay in the lower-right corner of each protected HTML document.
-The overlay displays the current user's email a 'Sign out' button:
+The overlay displays the current user's email a `Sign out` button:

 ![Overlay](https://raw.github.com/wrr/wrr.github.io/main/wwwhisper-screens/wwwhisper-overlay.png)